pavben/Vortex/README.md

 ## Receiver
 ```
-./vortex get ~/Downloads/ RZSCH2-KC3Z91 vortex1.virtivia.com
+./vortex get ~/Downloads/ RZSCH2-yFcdzkwv5MFeyYXzxCc74xiTo3Y= vortex1.virtivia.com
 Connecting to vortex1.virtivia.com:27805
 Found host for share code RZSCH2
 Connecting to share host: 24.42.139.77:45934
-Authorizing with key KC3Z91
+Waiting for the host's public key
+Host's public key matches the SHA1 hash 'yFcdzkwv5MFeyYXzxCc74xiTo3Y='
 Downloading to /Users/Pavel/Downloads/stuff/
 [subfolder/moo.txt] [59 KB]
 [blah.mkv] [25.1 / 97.8 MB (25%) @ 1.3 MB/s]
 ```

 ## Security &amp; Privacy
-* Idea: Include the sharer's public key in the share key.
-This prevents man-in-the-middle attacks because the client will not be able to communicate with anyone who does not know the sharer's private key.
+* The SHA1 hash of the sharer's public key is included as part of the share key to prevent man-in-the-middle attacks.
-* Idea: Upon connecting to the sharer, the receiver provides its public key.
+* Upon connecting to the sharer, the receiver provides its public key.
 The sharer then securely generates 256 bits which become the AES key for the remainder of the session, and sends this key encrypted via RSA using the receiver's public key.

 ## What if UPnP port mapping fails?
 To be determined.
 The remaining approach is to stream the data through a server that is not behind NAT, but this is costly for whomever owns the server.
 People could run their own servers and auth to them.
 Server auth may be in phase 2 and optional (if the server is to be used as a middleman).